Maureen Magarity

 The 2021-22 Patriot League Coach of the Year, led Holy Cross to the program’s first Patriot League Regular Season Championship in 17 seasons

-2016-17 America East Coach of the Year & Kay Yow National Coach of the Year
+2016-17 America East Coach of the Year and Kay Yow National Coach of the Year

-From 2010 to 2020, led New Hampshire to 146 wins, five winning seasons, one America East Regular Season Championship (first in program history), and two post-season berths, rebuilding a program that had not won more than nine games during each of the four seasons prior to her arrival
+From 2010 to 2020, led New Hampshire to 146 wins, five winning seasons, one America East Regular Season Championship (first in program history), and two post-season berths (first in program history) – rebuilt a program that had not won more than nine games in each of the four seasons prior to her arrival (33-87 (.275) overall and 17-47 (.265) America East Conference record during span)

 In 2016-17, guided UNH to the most single-season (26) and conference (15) wins in program history